hitomy-sp/Hello-World/README.md

 _Hello-World_
 ===========
-This is the first repository for practice....
+This is the first repository for practice...

 Motivation(why)
 ----------------